-Personal Protective Equipment (PPE) is to be used at all times when working with chemicals and biologicals, and are to be left in the lab to avoid spreading contamination.
+PERSONAL PROTECTIVE EQUIPMENT (PPE) is to be used at all times when working with chemicals and biologicals, and are to be left in the lab to avoid spreading contamination.

 COVER YOUR SKIN.
-Lab coats should be worn while you are in the lab.
-In addition, clothing should cover any other exposed body parts; this includes wearing long pants and covered shoes (sandals, open mesh, and open-toed shoes are not protective) while in the lab.
+You will be assigned a lab coat in class.
+Lab coats are to be worn at all times while you are in the lab.
+In addition, clothing should cover any other exposed body parts; this includes wearing long pants and covered shoes (sandals, open mesh, and opentoed shoes are not protective) while in the lab.
 Remove your lab coat when you leave the lab.

 PROTECT YOUR EYES.
-Goggles or safety glasses should be worn whenever you are working with liquids or chemicals, or when projectiles or other hazards are possible.
+Goggles or safety glasses are to be brought to lab every day and worn whenever you are working with liquids or chemicals, or in physics when projectiles or other hazards are occurring.
 Contact lenses are not recommended to be used in a laboratory setting.
 If you decide to wear contact lenses, you should always wear your safety glasses in the lab.
+Many instructors require that you wear your safety glasses during the entire time you are in the lab regardless of your activity.

-PROTECT YOUR FACE.
-Wear a face-shield or use a chemical fume hood for protection.
-This is necessary when working with hazards such as pouring or pipeting hazardous liquids, working with heating chemicals, working with cryogens, or other dangers.
-Safety glasses should be worn with the face shield when needed.
+PROTECT YOUR FACE: your instructor will let you know when you should also wear a face-shield or use a chemical fume hood for protection.
+This often occurs when working with hazards such as pouring hazardous liquids, working with heating chemicals, or other dangers.
+Your safety glasses should be worn with the face shield or hood when needed.

 PROTECT YOUR HANDS: WEAR GLOVES.
-Whenever you are working with chemicals or biologicals, you should wear protective gloves.
+Whenever you are working with chemicals or biologicals, it is imperative to wear protective gloves.
 Remove any rings, as they can tear gloves.
 For some chemicals, latex gloves are inadequate, as these chemicals will pass across latex and contact your skin; use nitrile or other appropriate gloves as directed.
 Some chemicals require two layers of gloves.
 If you get chemicals onto your gloves, replace them as soon as practicable.
 If you are working with hot materials, dry ice, or liquid nitrogen, or will be retrieving materials from a freezer, wear insulated gloves for protection.
-If working with chemicals or biologicals, REMOVE YOUR GLOVES BEFORE LEAVING THE LAB - don't spread contamination.
+REMOVE YOUR GLOVES BEFORE LEAVING THE LAB - don't spread contamination.

 KNOW WHERE SAFETY EQUIPMENT CAN BE FOUND.
 All labs have eyewash stations, and most have emergency drench showers.
 Note where the nearest ones are to your lab bench.
-If you splash a chemical in your eyes or on your skin, notify your supervisor and get help removing the chemical.
+If you splash a chemical in your eyes or on your skin, notify your instructor and get help removing the chemical.

-To use an eyewash station, pull toward you, then hold open the affected eye(s) and flush with water for at least 10-15 minutes to remove all of the chemical; the units can also be used to flush chemicals off the skin.
-Once you have flushed the area, seek medical attention for evaluation.
+To use an eyewash station, pull down the unit, hold open the affected eye(s) and flush with water for at least 10-15 minutes to remove all of the chemical; these can also be used to flush chemicals off the skin.
+Once you have flushed the area, seek medical attention.